osmosis-labs/osmosis/docs/developing/network/join-mainnet.md

 Download the chain data and its corresponding checksum.
 - Select the tab to your preferred download method (aria2 is faster than wget but requires double the available space to download)
-- Select the tab to the region closest to you
+- Select the tab to the desired node type (Default, Pruned, or Archive)
-- Select the tab to the desired node type (Default, Pruned, or Archive) and copy the commands
+- Select the tab to the region closest to you (Netherlands, Singapore, or San Francisco) and copy the commands

 <!-- #region -->
 ::::::::: tabs :options="{ useUrlFragment: false }"